 cf help CLI plugin management and Commands offered by installed plugins sections to manage plugins and run plugin commands.

-cf pluginsto list all installed plugins and all commands that the plugins provide.
+List all installed plugins and all commands that the plugins provide by running:

-cf plugins --outdated to check all registered plugin repositories for newer versions of currently installed plugins.
+To check all registered plugin repositories for newer versions of currently installed plugins:

 $ cf plugins --outdated Searching CF-Community, company-repo for newer versions of installed plugins... plugin version latest version coffeemaker 1.1.2 1.2.0 Use 'cf install-plugin' to update a plugin to the latest version.